UrbanCode/devops-deploy-plugin-docs/docs/plugin/AmazonEC2/README.md

 Amazon Elastic Compute Cloud (EC2) provides virtual compute resources to users for running their own applications and allows scalable deployments.
 This plug-in provides steps for launching instances, terminating instances, associating IP addresses, waiting for instances, creating a security group, and getting the public DNS for the Amazon EC2 tool.
 The Amazon [AWS SDK](http://aws.amazon.com/sdkforjava/) is required and must be downloaded from Amazon separately.

-The[DevOps Deploy Blueprint Designer](/product/deploy/blueprint-designer/) can interact with AWS in a more declarative manner, and should be considered as a possible alternative to this plugin.
+The **DevOps Deploy Blueprint Designer** can interact with AWS in a more declarative manner, and should be considered as a possible alternative to this plugin.

 **Platform Support:**